emagiz/emdocs/referenceguide/jdbc-result-set-to-xml-transformer.md

+---
+id: jdbc-result-set-to-xml-transformer
+title: JDBC result set to XML transformer
-# JDBC result set to XML transformer
+sidebar_label: JDBC result set to XML transformer
+---
 #### Payload transformer that converts results sets created by the JDBC adapters to XML.
 Transformer that converts results sets created by the JDBC adapters to XML.